emacs-mirror/emacs/mps/readme.txt

 5. DEVELOPING USING THE KIT

 The MPS can be built on a wide variety of platforms.

 For Unix-like platforms you will need the GNU Make tool.
-Some platforms (such as Linux and Mac OS X) have GNU Make as their default make tool.
+Some platforms (such as Linux) have GNU Make as their default make tool.
 For others you will need to get and install it.
 (It's available free from
 <ftp://ftp.gnu.org/gnu/make/>.)
+On FreeBSD this can be done as root
+with "pkg_add -r gmake".

-On Windows platforms the NMAKE tool is
-used.
-This comes with Microsoft Visual C++.
+On Windows platforms the NMAKE tool is used.
+This comes with Microsoft Visual Studio C++ or the Windows SDK.

+On Mac OS X the MPS is built using Xcode, either by opening the mps.xcodeproj file with the Xcode GUI, or using the command-line "xcodebuild" tool, installed from Xcode -> Preferences -> Downloads -> Components -> Command Line Tools.

 The MPS uses a 6 character platform code to express a combination of OS/CPU architecture/compiler toolchain.
 Each 6 character code breaks